 Most gardenias are started from cuttings, or they are purchased as young plants that are transferred to the garden.
 However, you can also start them from seeds.
 Gardenias are temperamental, so it is important to handle them with care when transplanting to the garden.
 They are one of those plants that like to be planted a little higher than the surrounding soil.
 Dig a hole that is as deep as the root ball and about twice as wide.
 Pack about 3 or 4 inches of soil at the bottom of the hole and place the plant on top of it.

 Have a helper hold the plant steady while you refill the hole with the same soil you removed.
 Pack the soil lightly as you fill.
 Water deeply and apply about 4 inches of compost mulch to the area.
 Be sure to keep the mulch from touching the stem of the plant.

 In What Zone Do Gardenias Grow Best?

-Gardenias can grow in zones 7 to 11, but most varieties are best suited to 8 through 11.
+Gardenias can grow in plant hardiness zones 7 to 11, but most types are best suited to zones 8 through 11.
 There are only a few cultivars that can grow in Zone 7, such as Gardenia jasminoides 'Kleim's Hardy' and Gardenia jasminoides 'Frostproof.'
-Choose a more cold-hardy variety if you are on the cusp of zone 8 and if the microclimate in your yard is a little cooler than the surrounding area.
-Some types require zone 10 and 11 climates.
+Choose a more cold-hardy cultivar if you are on the cusp of zone 8 and if the microclimate in your yard is a little cooler than the surrounding area.

 When Should You Plant Gardenias?